data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 **Note: there is a windows/linux issue here worth flagging about special characters**

-Note that these steps can be simplifed by building 'pipes'.
+Note that these steps can be simplified by building 'pipes'.
 So...

 `tr ' ' '\n' < gulliver-clean.txt | sort | uniq -c > gulliver-final.txt`